usagi-coffee/unison/README.md

 ## Consistent Source IP/Port

-Some protocols—like SRT, RTP, or other connection-oriented UDP protocols require all packets to originate from a single consistent source IP and port.
+Some protocols like SRT, RTP, or other connection-oriented UDP protocols require all packets to originate from a single consistent source IP and port.
 When using multi-path transport, this consistency can be lost, leading to session instability or rejections.

 Unison supports source address and port rewriting to preserve consistency.
 This is done at the ip/udp header level and ensures that the socket sees all packets as coming from the same source.